 Betrayed, Lied to, patronised, manipulated and ignored

 Well Nigel Farage can fool some of the people some of the time, but sooner or later he will be found out.
-OK, I get it, he doesn’t care whether he gets found out after he’s have achieved his aims, but disillusion is already growing, even in so called Brexit heartlands.
+OK, I get it, he doesn’t care whether he gets found out after he’s achieved his aims, but disillusion is already growing, even in so called Brexit heartlands.

 92% of Brexit voters may feel betrayed (as per the Brexit party leaflet) and Brexit does seem to have accelerated a disillusionment with politics and politicians.
 Too many people who visited our Make Votes Matter street stall last week told us they are disinclined to vote again.
 They had no confidence in the current system or the integrity of politicians.